tonsky/Clojure-Sublimed/README.md

 Clear Evaluation Results      | <kbd>Ctrl</kbd> <kbd>L</kbd>     | <kbd>Ctrl</kbd> <kbd>Alt</kbd> <kbd>L</kbd>     | c[L]ear

 To set it up, run `Preferences: Sublime Clojure Key Bindings` command and copy example keybindings to your local Key Bindings file.

+## Frequently Asked Questions

+Q: Why no Package Control?

+A: They seem to have a shortage of reviewers, [track progress](https://github.com/wbond/package_control_channel/pull/8394).

+Q: REPL/eval doesn’t work

+A: Make sure you are using nREPL 0.8 or later.
+A: Make sure you have assigned `Clojure (Sublime Clojre)` syntax to the file.

 ## Credits